 DEQ Response: The overall status of DEQ's strategic progress is on time and progressing towards targeted results of the department's goals and objectives.
+The Strategic Plan was reviewed and updated for FY2023-2028.
+The next update will be in 2025.

-The following is excerpted from the Standard Operating Procedure of record for Strategic Planning at DEQ.
+The following is an excerpt from the Standard Operating Procedure of record for Strategic Planning at DEQ.